 Cha Cha's continued popularity can be heard in the music of Ricky Martin, Marc Anthony and Carlos Santana, along with various other artists of a variety of different musical genres.

 - Salsa Classes for all levels

 - Club/ Social Dancing

 £6 - Club/Social Dancing

-£45 - Beginners passes / Memberships (includes any class combination)
+£45 - Beginners passes / Memberships (redeemed at any venue)

 "Just turn up and dance...
 No need to pre-book!"